FlameWolf/formzilla/README.md

 ### Breaking changes from version 2

-1. Formzilla 3.x requires Fastify version 4.8 or above.
-Use Formzilla 2.x with Fastify versions below 4.8.
+1. Formzilla 2.x will not work with Fastify versions 4.8 and above.
+Use Formzilla 3.x with Fastify versions >= 4.8.

 ### Breaking changes from version 1